-In isolated instances, a district level review committee must be formed to include the Executive Director of Middle Schools, Director of Curriculum and Instruction, and a Student Services representative to consider grade level acceleration.
+In instances of eligible students, a district level review committee must be formed to include the Executive Director of Middle Schools, Director of Curriculum and Instruction, and a Student Services representative to consider midyear and grade level acceleration.
+These options to include, but not limited to: enriched STEM coursework, advanced academic courses, self-paced instruction, and Credit Acceleration Program (CAP).